PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/Project Requirements/ReportRequirements.md

 ### LEVEL 3 (MINIMUM) REQUIREMENTS

-1. Maximum 3000 words (excl. cover/table of content/list of references and appendices);
+1. A word count of 2500 ± 200 (excl. cover/table of content/list of references and appendices);
 2. Correct spelling;
 3. Page formatting is according to APA 7th Edition;
 4. The report doesn’t contain any bias language;